ryandellolio/four-dimensional-pong/README.md

 `cargo run` at the root of this folder

+### Toolchain requirements
+Note: the project currently requires the nightly compiler due to the use of the `-Zshare-generics=y` rustflag in Cargo.toml.

+#### Installation

+To install:
+`rustup toolchain install nightly`

+#### Usage

+If the nightly toolchain is not your default, to run the application use:
+`cargo +nightly run`

-## Docker mode
+## Simple web mode using docker

 ### Overview

-Docker mode makes use of the native web assembly capabilities of Bevy to render 4DP in a browser.
+This mode makes use of the native web assembly capabilities of Bevy to render 4DP in a browser.
+This relies on the wasm-server-runner library which can be installed using `cargo install -f wasm-server-runner` if missing.

-Without docker, you can run the web assembly version by running:
+Without docker, you can run the web assembly version locally by running:

 `cargo run --release --target wasm32-unknown-unknown`